developersu/ns-usbloader/README.md

 A lot of other forks/apps uses the same command-set.
 To stop speculating about the name it's now called 'Awoo'.
 It WAS called 'TinFoil' before.
 Not any more.

-Also, please go to 'Settings' tab of NS-USBloader after first installation and check 'Allow XCI / NSZ / XCZ files selection for Awoo' option.
-This installer can install not only NSPs but a way more formats!

 ### Usage
 ##### Linux: